You are at page 3/4

 INTERESTING FACTS ON TURKEY & TURKS:

 Although Turkish coffee (Kahve) is world famous, but it is not, as one might think, the Turkish national drink.
-That honor goes to the black tea that Turks call Çay (pronounced 'chay').
+That honor goes to the black tea, what Turks call Cay (pronounced 'chay').

-By the way; ÇAY is not drunk from porcelain cups or mugs.
-Turks drink Çay from a small tulip shaped clear glass, which called Çay bardagi in Turkish.
+By the way; CAY is not drunk from porcelain cups or mugs, Turks drink Çay with a small tulip shaped clear glass, which called Cay bardagi in Turkish.
 It is served unsweetened, but is accompanied by one or two sugar cubes and a small spoon on the saucer.

 In general, Turks take their shoes off upon entering a house.
 Thus, the dust and dirt of the outdoors are not tracked inside.
-Meanwhile, in tradition most of Turkish families keep at home some extra pairs of sleepers for their guests.
+Traditionally, most Turkish families keep some extra pairs of slippers at home for their guests.

 Women in Turkey are free to enjoy all the freedoms that men do, and also serve in prestigious positions in businesses and government.
 About 15 years ago Turkey even had a woman prime minister, and women freedoms are guaranteed by the constitution of the Republic of Turkey.